gitrust/dotfiles/Readme.md

 This is a collection of my dotfiles.

-I followed this guide (http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/) to create this project.
+I followed this guide http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/ to create that project.